 Following the 2014 ECtHR ruling in Tarakhel v.
-Switzerland, the Aliens Office started to systematically demand individualised guarantees in case of transfer requests to Italy of families with children.
+Switzerland, the Immigration Office started to systematically demand individualised guarantees in case of transfer requests to Italy of families with children.
 These individualised guarantees included specific accommodation, material reception conditions and family unity.
-The Aliens Office does not systematically do so for other vulnerable asylum applicants, nor in case of transfers to other Dublin States, although it requests guarantees when the continuity of an asylum seeker's medical treatment has to be ensured in the country of destination.
+This practice took an end in January 2019 following a letter form the Italian authorities